-Bare metal servers and virtual machines support Oracle's Universal Credit Model (UCM) with 'license included' and 'bring your own license' pricing.
-Pricing is flexible, with pay-as-you-go (PAYG) and annual flex UCM options available.
+The service supports Oracle's Universal Credit Model (UCM) with 'license included' and 'bring your own license' (BYOL) pricing.
+Pricing is flexible, with pay-as-you-go (PAYG) and Oracle Annual Universal Credit options available.
 Pricing depends on the selected database edition, database shape, number of OCPUs, and storage capacity you choose.
 Refer to pricing for virtual machines section for more details.
 Existing metered/non-metered tenancies will be billed under their existing plan until converted to a Universal Credit Model tenancy.

-Currently, Oracle Database Cloud Service supports Oracle database versions 126.96.36.199, 19c, and 21c.
+Currently, Oracle Database versions 22.214.171.124, 126.96.36.199, 19c, and 21c are supported.

 The following Oracle Database license-included software editions are supported and optimized for the cloud.